Boris Johnson: World reacts as UK PM endgame unfolds

 But the EU view has often been one of impatient disappointment that Mr Johnson lasted so long as prime minister.

-A number of European countries - particularly those in central and eastern Europe - are exceedingly grateful to Boris Johnson for his hard-line stance on Russia, even before Vladimir Putin's invasion of Ukraine.
+A number of European countries - particularly those in central and eastern Europe - are exceedingly grateful to Boris Johnson for his hardline stance on Russia, even before Vladimir Putin's invasion of Ukraine.
 But they believe that to be a UK position that will hold even after he is no longer prime minister.

 Few in mainland Europe will shed a tear when Mr Johnson goes.
 Politicians blame him for blustering his way through Brexit.
 They accuse him of failing to be honest with the British people about its true implications.

-Wholesale rejection of Mr Johnson's bill currently making its way through parliament, to unilaterally re-write the international post-Brexit treaty on Northern Ireland, has managed to unite the normally bickering EU institutions: the Commission, Parliament and Council.
+Wholesale rejection of Mr Johnson's bill currently making its way through parliament, to unilaterally rewrite the international post-Brexit treaty on Northern Ireland, has managed to unite the normally bickering EU institutions: the Commission, Parliament and Council.

 That said, no one I've spoken to in Brussels sounds particularly hopeful as to who may eventually take over from Mr Johnson as UK prime minister.
-Most here say they view the plethora of resignations of conservative ministers as self-interested career-saving attempts, rather than evidence they disagree with Mr Johnson's policies.
+Most here say they view the plethora of resignations of Conservative ministers as self-interested career-saving attempts, rather than evidence they disagree with Mr Johnson's policies.

 Not even opposition Labour leader Keir Starmer talks about reversing Brexit, or noticeably softening it.